-A blog with honest idea and review can be trusted by people who need more information about any program or anything else.
-Readers know the blog author through its articles, and social network accounts.
+A blog with honest ideas and reviews can be trusted by people who need more information about any program or anything else.
+Readers know the blog author through its articles and social network accounts.
 Even, they can ask personal questions, and this is what makes people trust blogs.

 On the other way, you can find an idea and its opposite in the same thread.
 People can say everything, and this makes the reader confused and lost.
 That’s why people don’t trust forums for reviews, this is not a rule because you can find some good reviews about any product in some forums.
 But, it’s really hard to say that forums have trust.

 You can control your blog SEO and make it easy for search engines and people.
 In WordPress, for example, you can clean your theme and add more useful functions, and plugins to help to index and rank your articles in search engines.
 This is what you can’t control in forums.